 The Summerific® series of Hibiscus are extraordinarily late to break dormancy.
 At the end of May, when all your other perennials are up and growing but there is no growth on your Hibiscus, Wait!
 These plants may not break dormancy until as late as mid-June.
 But don’t worry – their fast growth rate will have them caught up with the rest of your plants by mid-summer.

-Hibiscus form thick, woody above-ground stems but will re-grow from the base each year.
+Hibiscus forms thick, woody above-ground stems but will re-grow from the base each year.
 Leave the top growth in place until early spring and then cut the stems down to 4-6″ above ground level.
 It may take a saw or heavy clippers to get through the sturdy stems.

-Hibiscus are moisture loving plants so will require supplemental water during dry periods.
+Hibiscus are moisture-loving plants so will require supplemental water during dry periods.